revou-fsse-5/milestone-1-yosegit111/README.md

 6. Plenty of Click-to-Action: sign up, contact sales, or subscribe to newsletter

 ## 2. Planning the design of the website
 This involves manually sketching the components of the site so that it makes sense to navigate through.
-It also involves the research on [brand resources] (https://www.mongodb.com/company/newsroom/brand-resources), downloading reference images and icons from MongoDB website.
+It also involves the research on [brand resources](https://www.mongodb.com/company/newsroom/brand-resources), downloading reference images and icons from MongoDB website.

 ![color](./assets/color-scheme.svg)